Are Dash Cams Legal? Guidance for Every US State

 Alaska Statute 13.04.225 makes dash cam use legal as long as the driver’s view isn’t obstructed and smaller than 5 inches on one side when mounted on the driver’s side and 7 inches on the passenger side.

-Arkansas law states dash cams are legal as long as the dash cam is placed behind the mirror.
+Arkansas law states dash cams are legal if the dash cam is placed behind the mirror.

 California law permits dashboard cameras and exempts them from laws against anything blocking the windshield.
 However, it states the dashboard camera should be placed in the lower portion of the windshield, with a size limit of 5 “x5” when mounted on the driver’s side and 7 “x7” on the passenger side.